How I fear forgetting, forgetting seasons,

 Sudden Arabesque is available from Oversteps Books.
 Link to publisher for purchase and info HERE

 In stock at Suffolk Anthology bookshop, Cheltenham.
 It can be ordered from other bookshops.

 For more about this book, choose POETRY from options at the top.

-My novel Inscription is available in bookshops or online; paperback and Kindle.
+My novel Inscription (Sowilo Press, 2015) is available in bookshops or from online booksellers; paperback and Kindle editions.

 Inscription is set in first-century Britain and Rome, and also in the late twentieth century.
 A story told in the interwoven voices of two women, writing two thousand years apart.

 "A great read...a very promising first novel;" "...excellently researched....a delightful and poignant tale...."